 Lender A may have had bad debts from a certain profile of customer in the past for example someone who has only been self-employed for 18 months.
 If this is the case they will apply a negative weighting to your score, if this is coupled with something else they deem negative such as having a small deposit and not paying a loan back on time you may not hit the desired threshold of points for them to grant you a loan.

-A credit report is a very valuable tool when applying for a mortgage, you can download yours for Free at www.noddle.co.uk , or register with one of the paid services such as credit expert or Equifax.
+A credit report is a very valuable tool when applying for a mortgage, you can download yours for Free at the following website (www.transunionstatreport.co.uk), or register with one of the paid services such as credit expert or Equifax.

 Lenders never divulge their credit scoring system mainly as it is computer generated so you never know if you will be accepted or rejected until you try.
 However, our expert mortgage brokers at Bluebell Mortgages Ipswich have a detailed knowledge of lenders criteria which proves invaluable when knowing who to approach and who to avoid.

 Most lenders will lend to age 70 some to 75 and a few beyond, your age matters because it tells the lender how long you will potentially be earning for and therefore able to service your mortgage.
-Options do exist for older borrowers who are on a pension income this is covered off in our lifetime mortgages area.
+Options do exist for older borrowers, you can find out more about this in our Lifetime Mortgages page, which you can visit here.

 These could be.